 2) No development

-Although...
+Although there are lots of...
 See full review

 Some time ago, when an anime called Gridman came out every sellout was hyping it as something worth checking out.
 Long pretentious essay videos were made about directing, cinematography, thriller-like atmosphere, and a very deep message at the finale.
 By the end of the season very few gave a damn, because the show was more preoccupied with zooming the camera on the girls’ thighs than telling a decent plot.
 Fast forward to Dynazenon, the second season, where nobody was hyping it.
 It lost most of its potential audience during the first season, and seeing how the pretentious sellouts couldn’t milk...
 See full review